There are several reasons why a battery can drain quickly. Here are some possible causes:

-Poor electrical connections: Corrosion on the battery terminals or poor wiring can result in reduced power transfer, causing the battery to drain faster.
+Poor electrical connections: Corrosion on battery terminals or poor wiring can result in reduced power transfer, causing the battery to drain faster.

 Ole Diepstraten